 The adverse media report screens an individual across a global database of 300+ million news articles to identify any negative or unfavorable information associated with that individual.

-	Adverse media or "negative news" is defined as any kind of unfavorable information found across a wide variety of news sources — both "traditional" news outlets and those from unstructured sources.
-The risks associated with conducting business with persons having an adverse media profile are many and varied.
+Adverse media or "negative news" is defined as any unfavorable information found across a wide variety of news sources — both "traditional" news outlets and those from unstructured sources.
+The risks associated with conducting business with persons with an adverse media profile vary.

-	The main use case for this report is for the KYC/AML process.
-Adverse media screening is a critical part of the customer due diligence process for many organizations.
-Organizations rely on adverse media screening to know when their clients have been involved with unethical or criminal activities like money laundering, financial fraud, organized crime, etc. These links pose a serious threat to business reputations and can lead to legal repercussions, especially if these firms operate within a regulated sector.
+The primary use case for this report is for the KYC/AML process.
+Adverse media screening is critical to many organizations' customer due diligence process.
+Organizations rely on adverse media screening to know when their clients have been involved with unethical or criminal activities like money laundering, financial fraud, organized crime, etc. These links seriously threaten business reputations and can lead to legal repercussions, especially if these firms operate within a regulated sector.

 Adverse media also serves as a leading indicator relative to the Watchlist Report.
-Often times there's a significant delay between when someone has been involved in doing something nefarious vs. when they show up on a Sanctions/Warnings list.
-The media is much faster at reporting on such activities, and therefore organizations often pair the adverse media report with the Watchlist Report.
+Often there's a significant delay between when someone has been involved in doing something nefarious vs. when they show up on a Sanctions/Warnings list.
+The media is much faster at reporting on such activities, so organizations often pair the adverse media report with the Watchlist Report.

 Configuring the report

 Just because a person is not a "bad actor" today does not mean that they cannot be a "bad actor" 2 months down the line.
 Because of this, it's critical for organizations to monitor individuals continuously and to make sure there is no negative news or unfavorable information on a given person.

 Specify the cadence by which you would like this report to run on a recurring basis on any cadence between 24 hours and 365 days.